Azure/arc_jumpstart_docs/README.md

 ## 🛠️ How to utilize this repository

-This documentation repository is tailored for contributors and works in tandem with the [our source code repository](https://aka.ms/JumpstartGitHubCode).
+This documentation repository is tailored for contributors and works in tandem with [our source code repository](https://aka.ms/JumpstartGitHubCode).
 While not mandatory, it's highly probable that contributors will need to clone both repositories to effectively contribute to Arc Jumpstart.

 Before you start, we recommend familiarizing yourself with our comprehensive [contribution guidelines](https://aka.ms/JumpstartContribution).
 These guidelines outline the standards and practices we follow, ensuring consistency and quality across our documentation.